OnePlaceSolutions/OnePlaceLiveSitePnP/README.md

 ## SharePoint Online

-If you are deploying the Solutions Site to your own Microsoft 365 Tenant, please create a Team/Group Site from your SharePoint Home as below.
+If you do not want the script to create a Site Collection automatically for you, please create a Team/Group Site from your SharePoint Home as below or create a Team Site(no group) in the SharePoint Admin Center.
 Note it's URL, and select **Option 1** in the script when prompted.
 > ![](./README-Images/createSite.png)
 > ![](./README-Images/configureSite.png)

-If either of the following applies to you:
-- You are logged in to your own Microsoft 365 Tenant on your machine and are deploying this Solutions Site in a different Tenant (Multi-tenant scenario)
-- You want the script to create a Site Collection for you (requires SharePoint Administrator privileges)

- You *must* install the SharePoint Online Management Shell pre-requisite.
- For multi-tenant scenarios where you want to deploy the template to an existing Site Collection (**Option 1**), please toggle SharePoint Online Management Shell Authentication to 'True' in the script by selecting 'S' in the menu before selecting another option.
 If you would like the script to create the initial Site Collection for you, select **Option 2** in the script when prompted.
-The site will be created at 'https://&lt;yourTenant&gt;&#46;sharepoint&#46;com/sites/<b>oneplacesolutions</b>'.
+A Team Site(no group) will be created at 'https://&lt;yourTenant&gt;&#46;sharepoint&#46;com/sites/<b>oneplacesolutions</b>'.

 *Note: Option 1 will fail if the site named (by default '\*/oneplacesolutions') already exists.*

-*All actions performed with the script will be logged to 'OPSScriptLog.txt' in your Documents folder (or under the Administrator account's Documents if running PowerShell as an Administrator).
+*All actions performed with the script will be logged to 'OPSScriptLog.txt' in your Documents folder (or possibly under the Administrator account's Documents if running PowerShell as an Administrator).
 When requesting assistance with this script please send this log file as an attachment.
 This directory can be changed in-script.*

 *The log file will be uploaded to the Documents folder in the Solutions Site at the end of deployment for your record keeping.*